A few weeks ago we ran a two-part special on mobile filmmaking aka iPhone filmmaking.

 My most popular documentary The People of Brixton was shot on a Blackmagic Pocket Cinema Camera, I used an adapter so I can use my 18-35mm kit lens from my Canon 600d.
-I got a lot of interviews done for the documentary that day, I do feel at that time if I had Filmic Pro and my iPhone 8 something tells me The People of Brixton would have been a more intimate, intrusive personal documentary.
+Howver, something tells me that if I’d had Filmic Pro and my iPhone 8 then The People of Brixton would have been a more intimate, intrusive personal documentary.

 Right now I am in the post production process of my short trip to America.
 I am also in the development stages for my short film, Losing My Religion, about a Scientologist and a former Muslim hooking up for the first time in over 5 years.